-- Plagiarism: Plagiarism is using someone else’s ideas or work without proper or complete acknowledgment.
-Plagiarism encompasses many things, and is by far the most common manifestation of academic fraud.
-For example, copying a passage straight from a book into a paper without quoting or explicitly citing the source is blatant plagiarism.
-In addition, completely rewording someone else’s work or ideas and using it as one’s own is also plagiarism.
-It is very important that students properly acknowledge all ideas, work and even distinctive wording that are not their own.
-However, certain information in any discipline is considered “common knowledge” and may be used without acknowledgment.
-What is considered to be common knowledge varies among fields, when in doubt consult a professor or TA.
+- Plagiarism: Plagiarism is representing someone else’s ideas or work as your own original ideas or work.
+Plagiarism encompasses many things and is by far the most common manifestation of academic fraud.
+For example, copying a passage straight from a book, a website, or any other source into a paper without using quotation marks and explicitly citing the source is plagiarism.
+Additionally, paraphrasing without citing your original source is considered plagiarism.
+It is very important that students properly acknowledge all ideas, work, and even distinctive words or phrases that are not their own.
 Students unsure of how to properly acknowledge a source are encouraged to consult an RA, TA, professor or manual of style.
-Frequently used style manuals include The Elements of Style, by Strunk and White, the MLA Handbook for Writers of Research Papers, published by the Modern Language Association; The Chicago Manual of Style, published by the University of Chicago; and A Manual for Writers of Term Papers, Theses and Dissertations, by Kate L. Turabian.

 - Multiple Submission: Multiple submission is the use of work previously submitted at this or any other institution to fulfill academic requirements in another class.
 For example, using a paper from a 12th grade English class for an ENWR 101 assignment is academic fraud.
 Slightly altered work that has been resubmitted is also considered to be fraudulent.
 With prior permission, some professors may allow students to complete one assignment for two classes.
 In this case prior permission from both instructors is absolutely necessary.